-The Arlie Hochschild book that I have been pondering this summer includes passages about the Areno family, whose formerly lovely and ecologically rich land—which sustained them both with beauty and food—was turned into a poisoned wasteland by industrial pollution.
+The Arlie Hochschild book that I have been pondering includes passages about the Areno family, whose formerly lovely and ecologically rich land—which sustained them both with beauty and food—was turned into a poisoned wasteland by industrial pollution.
 They talk of their role as “rememberers,” or witnesses to how it used to be.

 Interestingly, they do this in relation to their end-times Pentecostal imagination.
 As I discussed earlier on this blog, this did not stop them from becoming green activists.
 When they speak of heaven they imagine living again among “beautiful trees” that used to surround and sustain them.
 However they feel that such imagery, however resonant, is not strong enough to carry their full weight of grief.
 They say that only the mind of God, as opposed to their human capacity, is wide and strong enough to cope with the degree and complexity of the suffering.
 Thus God’s mind includes a sort of half-condemnatory and half-redemptive bank of memory.
 The Arenos also sense that only a brutal and bloody imagery of apocalypse and tribulation is strong enough to articulate their situation, at least in a way commensurate to the pain and evil involved.

 I have argued here that some of the Coen brothers’ best films take a related approach.
 Perhaps I will return to this point.